workflowhub-eu/about/docs/index.md

      * [**Australian BioCommons**](https://workflowhub.eu/programmes/8)
      * [**BioExcel**](https://workflowhub.eu/programmes/2)
      * [**EOSC-Life**](https://workflowhub.eu/programmes/6)
-- [**A new space**](https://workflowhub.eu/programmes/new): if a pre-existing space is not suitable, you can create a space
-     * This is a good option if you represent a group, consortium, or community where multiple teams might want to register with WorkflowHub
+- [**A new space**](https://workflowhub.eu/programmes/new): if a pre-existing space is not suitable, you can create a space.
+This is a good option if you represent a group, consortium, or community where multiple teams might want to register with WorkflowHub

 {% include image.html file="spaces.svg" caption="Fig 1.
 Left - the relationship between the structural elements of WorkflowHub: Spaces, Teams and workflows.
 Right - examples of where you can create your new team on WorkflowHub." alt="Spaces and teams explained" %}